electricimp/vscode/README.md

                                         ... }}
 ```

-It is possible to obtain these Builder variable definitions values from *.nut source file:
+It is possible to obtain these Builder variable definitions values from Squirrel code this way:

 ```
 server.log(@{IntType});       // 34